 The virtual machines on a computer have resources segregated from each other and from the host operating system.
-Conventionally when a virtual machine is created, it will be assigned an amount of memory, a maximum amount of CPU time and a hard disk image will be created for it.
-The hypervisor software is responsible for managing the running of the virtual machines, ensuring that each is accessing the correct areas of memory and disk and that the CPU resources are scheduled accordingly.
+Conventionally, when a virtual machine is created it will be assigned an amount of memory, a maximum amount of CPU time and a hard disk image will be created for it.
+The hypervisor software is responsible for managing the running of the virtual machines, ensuring that each is accessing the correct areas of memory and disk, and that the CPU resources are scheduled accordingly.

 For the virtual machine itself, the hypervisor and host operating system are entirely transparent.
 The hypervisor presents the hardware to the virtual machine in the form of the specifications that have been configured for it.
-This means as far as any operating system installed on the virtual machine is concerned, it thinks it is running with the full resources of a smaller computer.
+This means that as far as any operating system installed on the virtual machine is concerned, it is running with the full resources of a smaller computer.

 Creating a virtual machine is only the first part of the story: to use the VM, it also needs to have an operating system of its own installed.
-The operating system on the virtual machine is normally referred to as the guest operating system, and this guest can then be configured as it would were it running on a normal computer.
+The operating system on the virtual machine is generally referred to as the guest operating system, and this guest can then be configured as it would were it running on a normal computer.

 This article was brought to you by VPS.net, for dedicated server hosting, cloud servers and 24/7 support visit our site here vps.net